mushmash/bad-boy-viewbot/README.md

 -

 Requirement:
-Nulled Account with all requiremnts fulfilled to get your auth key.
+Nulled Account with all requirements fulfilled to get your auth key.

 -
 Setup: